mainadennis/insta-like-follow-comment/README.md

 ## Having troubles implementing?
  > Reach out to me maina@dentricedev.com
- I will be happy to assist
+ I will be happy to assist.
 #
 ## want something improved or added?
   > Fork the repo @ [GitHub](https://github.com/mainadennis/insta-like-follow-comment).